swathipurnachandra/webxr-aframe-scene/README.md

-#  A-Frame WebXR Scene – Built by Swathi P
+#  A-Frame WebXR Scene

-This is my first WebXR page using [A-Frame](https://aframe.io/), built with pure HTML and imagination
+This is my first WebXR page using [A-Frame](https://aframe.io/), built with pure HTML and imagination.
-It’s a simple 3D scene that works via browser
+It’s a simple 3D scene that works via browser.

 ---